 In all of my years of experimenting with food I have never met a pancake I didn’t like.
-There is just something about them, the smell of flapjack goodness soon to be on your plate and in your belly smothered with syrup and butter YUM!!!
+There is just something about them, smothered with syrup and butter.

-Me and best friend Trish used to celebrate a thing called tradition, and “tradition” consisted of the ugliest fleece PJ’S of life (we had to wear them though, it was mandatory) then let the party begin: pillow fights, paint our nails, talk about boys.
+Me and best friend Trish used to celebrate a thing called tradition, and “tradition” consisted of the ugliest PJ’S then let the party begin: pillow fights, paint our nails, talk about boys.

-Anyway, on one of these sleepovers we (and by we I mean me) decided that I was going to surprise best friend Trish and make her pancakes for breakfast.
-You see the great thing about having to eat cardboard is that you don’t have to do it alone, most of your friends (the good ones anyway) will come along for the ride and eat it with you.
+On one of these sleepovers we (and by we I mean me) decided that I was going to surprise best friend Trish and make her pancakes for breakfast.
+You see the great thing about having to eat cardboard is that you don’t have to do it alone, most of your friends (the good ones anyway) will come along for the ride.

 1 zucchini grated